Inspired Forward is an Amazon Affiliate partner.

-This month I’m doing something a little different by writing a series of posts under one theme: abuse.
-There are several types of abuse, and throughout the month of March 2019 you’ll be able to find articles on the following types of abuse (links coming soon!):
+This is part of a series of posts under one theme: abuse.
+This one is on emotional and verbal abuse.
+There are several types of abuse, and there are articles on the following types of abuse:

 But first, let’s define what “abuse” actually means.